 My site includes reviews of garbage disposal units together with advice on where to find disposers at the best price.
-It’s easy comparing features by using my interactive chart of the best garbage disposals.
+It’s easy comparing features by using my interactive chart of garbage disposals.
 I’ve also written reviews and analysis of the top waste disposal units on the market to help you decide which one is right for you.

-The two main manufacturers trade under the Waste King disposal and InSinkErator disposal brands and each have product ranges with features that can be confusing – so I’ve written the best garbage disposal reviews to help you choose the right one.
+The two main manufacturers trade under the Moen Waste King disposal and InSinkErator disposal brands and each have product ranges with features that can be confusing – so I’ve written the best garbage disposal reviews to help you choose the right one.
 (Garbagedisposal-review.net is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.)

 Included in the chart are: